Region: Wolxheim, Alsace

 Harvest: By hand

-Vinification: Six-week maceration of select whole clusters, followed by pressed using gentle pneumatic press.
+Vinification: Direct press of select whole clusters using gentle pneumatic press.
 Spontaneous fermentation with indigenous yeasts.
 No fining.
 No filtration.

 Sulfur added: None